-Our Michigan jail rights lawyers represent the families of prisoners and inmates that have died while in a jail or prison.
+Our Michigan police misconduct and jail rights lawyers represent the families of prisoners and inmates that have died while in a jail or prison.
 A large number of these deaths were preventable.

 Many of these deaths are accidental or the result of suicide.
 Other deaths are due to assaults, medical errors, and poisonings.